 1. Increase the number of merchants on Amazon, and enable each merchant to sell more.

 2. Increase the number of customers on Amazon, and enable each customer to spend more.

 3. Reduce any buying/selling friction.

-In aggregate, these product development and investment decisions reveal that Amazon isn’t building a traditional bank that serves everyone.
+Amazon isn’t building a traditional bank that serves everyone.
 Instead, Amazon has taken the core components of a modern banking experience and tweaked them to suit Amazon customers (both merchants and consumers).